I hail from the midwest (and have the cheese drawer and inherited strong work ethic to prove it).

 In the summer of 2016 I lost my father and found coaching in a matter of weeks (read on to learn more about this connection).
 One month after he died, I found myself sitting in a Chicago ballroom at my first weekend of in-person coach training with IPEC.

-2016 through mid-2018 were filled with dropping to part-time at my job, getting in a serious bike accident, getting married 12 days later, and uprooting from living in a Madison, WI co-op with 9 other people to a San Francisco high-rise smack dab in the Manhattan of SF.
+2016 through mid-2018 were filled with dropping to part-time at my sales and marketing job, getting in a serious bike accident and getting married 12 days later, and uprooting from living in a Madison, WI co-op with 9 other people to a San Francisco high-rise smack dab in the Manhattan of SF.

 September 26, 2017 with road rash, a broken tooth, and mild concussion.
-And, power of optimism, 12 days later on October 8 at my wedding in perfect health.
+And, testament to my optimism, 12 days later on October 8 at my wedding in perfect health.

 Briefly living in a "fishbowl apartment" a few blocks from the baseball stadium in SF.

 San Francisco brought a challenging season of my life.
-For the first time, I was being a full-time entrepreneur.
+For the first time, I was a full-time entrepreneur.
 I was in control of my days.
 I could do what I wanted to do.
-However, I was uprooted from my community.
-I was far from home.
+However, I was uprooted from my community and far from home.

-I really get into in on IG, but long story short... the isolation led to some pretty dark thoughts that I didn't know what to do with.
+I really get into in on IG, but long story short... the isolation led to uncharacteristic darkness on a scale I'd never seen before.
 So, I got help.

 I checked into in-patient.
 I talked to doctors.
 I found a therapist.